ksobon/MandrillPrimer/barChart.md

 ##Other:

-###Row Container

-You can have multiple charts in a single row.
-Please use the "+" and "-" buttons to create more inputs.

 ###Create Report

-You can have more than one row in a Window.
-You can feed all of your Row Containers into this node to combine them into a "Report" or "Dashboard" style Window.
+You can have more than one chart in a Window.
+You can feed all of your Charts into this node to combine them into a "Report" or "Dashboard" style Window.

 ###Sorting: